philion/taskbot/README.md

 Time to implement the TaskManager Protocol and test against that.

+Got that async hook working with taskbot, after a complete refactor and adding the correct intents!
+But it's still not reliable as I test.

+Back to TaskManager and hand testing in discord client.

 Rough sketch:
 - Get update() and a few more tests working - DONE
 - Add google sheet backing - DONE, except for add() - DONE!